Rob Mullens, Director

 Success in sports has made Eugene and the university an attractive site for national championships.
 The university has been the host for collegiate national championships in men’s and women’s track and field, women’s basketball, gymnastics, wrestling, and golf.

-Eugene was the site of the 1972, 1976, 1980, and 2008 Olympic Team Trials in track and field, and will host the Olympic trials again at Hayward Field in 2012.
+Eugene was the site of the 1972, 1976, 1980, 2008, and 2012 Olympic Team Trials in track and field.
 In addition, the University of Oregon has hosted nine NCAA meets and seven U.S. national championships.

 Men’s and women’s teams in various sports have won conference and regional championships.
 Many university athletes have won individual national titles and participated in the Olympic Games, World Championships, and other major competitions.